andreaintech/Book-Notes-React-Native-for-Mobile-Development/README.md

 • One-way data flow: Two-way data binding is a great idea, but in real- world applications it produces more pain than benefit.
 One of the common drawbacks with two-way data binding is that you have no idea how your data get updated.
 With one-way data flow, things are simple: You know exactly where data are mutating, which makes it easier to maintain and test your app.

 _To have a strong foundation with a new technology, it’s necessary to understand its core concepts._

+_______________________
+**Virtual DOM**

+In all web applications one of the most expensive operations from which an app suffers is mutating the DOM.
+To solve this problem, React maintains a virtual representation of the DOM (as shown in Figure 1-1), which is called Virtual DOM (VDOM).

+Along with a diffing algorithm, React is able to compute the data against the actual DOM and only update the part of the DOM that is changed.

+The amount of change is therefore less, which leads to a blazing fast application.
+In the beginning of your application you might not see it, but as your project balloons to greater complexity (which usually happens in real-world apps), you will begin to see the benefits of a snappy experience for users.